manujoseph/expertiza/ReadMe.txt

 For testing purposes, with the admin login, one can check for grades and reviews on any given assignment to gauge the impact.

 8. Also apply other refactorings such as Rename variable, Rename method to give the variables and methods more meaningful names

 Typo in submit_hyperlinks method in assignment_participant.rb corrected (commit: https://github.com/manujoseph/expertiza/commit/374d442b3a4867531877e9755c2ab14c30714614)

+renamed 'pscore' to 'participant_score' and 'tcsv' to 'participant_record' in the self.export of assignment.rb